Key principles underpinning GDPR

 - Rights related to automated decision making and profiling

-If you wish to exercise any of the above rights, you can contact us using the details below.
+To exercise any of the above rights, contact us using the details below.
 At all times, you have the right to complain to the Information Commissioner’s Office which enforces data protection laws: https://ico.org.uk/.

 Controlling and sharing your personal information